playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-grid/index.md

 ---

-# Now what?

-Now that we've learned a little bit of HTML, CSS, and looked over the main mechanics used to create beautiful and functional layouts, it's time to add interactivity to our prototypes!
-In the next chapter, we'll learn about native interactivity triggers, and how to add your own using JavaScript!

-> **Coming soon:**
-> The JavaScript chapter is currently in progress.
-It won't take long, but it's not ready just yet.
-Come back soon!
+# Next up: Responsive design

+Now that we're all familiar with Flexbox and Grid, it's time to put it all to the test by building responsive layouts that users can enjoy on any form factor.

+That's what the next chapter is for.
+Follow me there!